 - Power Query/Power Pivot: 2 credits

-MS.Tax students may take electives from the Master of Accountancy (M.Acc) or Master of Business Administration (MBA) programs to meet their personal and professional goals.
+In additional to MS.Tax elective courses, students may take elective courses offered in the Master of Accountancy (M.Acc) and Master of Business Administration (MBA) programs to meet their personal and professional goals.